 Venue: Upper Elementary or Middle School Classrooms, Libraries, or Assemblies

-Using a personal, humorous slide show, Mitali shares candidly about her experience of growing up between two cultures, exploring some of the tensions immigrant kids face, and introducing some of the richness of Bengali culture.
-Students are encouraged to ask questions, and discussion throughout sparks lively responses from participants.
+Using a personal, humorous slide show, Mitali shares candidly about her experience of growing up and writing "between cultures," introducing some of the richness of Bengali culture throughout the talk.
+Students are encouraged to participate, and the author's conversational style sparks lively responses.
 Read some wonderful letters from kids responding to "Life Between Cultures."

 STORIES ON THE FIRE ESCAPE

 Venue: Middle and High School Large Group Assemblies

 During the teen years, one thing's for sure: your life story gets much more interesting.
 Of course, that might mean your heart ends up a bit scorched in places.
 Good stories have the power to heal those burns.
 In this personal, engaging presentation, students reflect on the power of stories as they listen to funny and poignant memories from Mitali's teen years.